2017 Rafah terror attack: United Kingdom

 The UK condemns the terrorist attack on members of the Egyptian Armed Forces in Rafah.
 The British Ambassador in Cairo John Casson said: "I am disgusted by the terrorist attack on members of the Egyptian Armed Forces as they did their duty in Rafah, Northern Sinai today.
 On behalf of the British Government, I condemn it wholeheartedly."

 United States

 The U.S. Embassy in Cairo condemned the attack on their official Twitter account saying, "Another outrageous terror attack in Egypt.
 The United States stands with Egypt against terrorism."

 International organizations

 United Nations Secretary-General António Guterres and the Security Council have underscored the need to bring the perpetrators to justice.
 In a statement attributable to his spokesperson, Mr. Guterres "reiterated the UN's support to the Government of Egypt in its fight against terrorism and violent extremism."

 The Organisation of Islamic Cooperation (OIC) condemned in the strongest possible terms the terrorist attack.
 OIC Secretary-General Yousef al-Othaimeen, in a statement described the attack as a cowardly and heinous.
 He stressed the solidarity of the OIC with the Egyptian government in face of terrorism.

-List of Egyptian soldiers involved

-Here's the list of El Saa'qa Forces personnel that were martyred and/or stationed at Al-Barth during the 2017 Rafah Attack: